Work With Us

 We welcome your involvement with Accessible Arts, and have a number of opportunities for you to consider.

-- This is the perfect job for a creative all-rounder with a marketing, comms and development background who wants a meaningful for-purpose role in the arts and culture sector.
+- This is the perfect job for a person with Arts Development experience who is looking for a meaningful role in the arts and culture sector.

 - Applicants must provide their CV and a cover letter responding to the selection criteria.